 Memorial Hermann Community Resource Centers were created to help improve the overall health of our community by providing one-stop locations where individuals and families in our community can get help signing up for healthcare and social services.
 Knowledgeable about community resources, our team can assist with health and social service connections, applications and education.
 We help people apply for medical insurance and can connect individuals and families to community clinics.
 We also help with access to food through SNAP applications, referrals to community pantries and provision of emergency onsite pantries.
 Additionally, we help with social service connections, supportive housing, utility, legal, financial and behavioral health and other related needs.

 Memorial Hermann is committed to reducing economic, racial and ethnic disparities.
 Each year, Memorial Hermann cares for more than 25,000 laboring mothers from every ethnic, economic and racial background.
 Sixty percent live at or below poverty level.
 Forty percent are eligible for Medicaid.
 In April 2021, the Memorial Hermann Maternal Equity, Diversity and Inclusion (EDI) Council was formed to fully understand the severe maternal morbidity problem and to identify and begin addressing the underlying causes.
 The Council began by looking at the morbidities – the underlying health conditions – that lead to pregnancy complications for these laboring moms.
 We are working with and in the communities we serve to understand and address the underlying causes of pregnancy-related complications, including the social determinants of health, which begin long before a woman becomes pregnant.
-Even while the Maternal EDI Council is identifying opportunities, Memorial Hermann has several initiatives already underway.
+Even while the Maternal EDI Council is identifying opportunities, Memorial Hermann has several commitments already underway.
 In addition to our own programs, we collaborate with government agencies and our community partners to support all women, with an emphasis on women of color, and their babies—before, during and after delivery.

 Memorial Hermann has been recognized by Vizient as a top performer for Supplier Diversity Excellence.
 This designation recognizes community hospital members that best champion inclusion in their supply chain, accelerating economic growth in their communities by choosing to work with minority, women and veteran-owned businesses.
 Vizient will recognize Memorial Hermann and other honorees in November 2021 at its Fall Connections Summit in Las Vegas.

 In addition, Memorial Hermann received the inaugural Sheri L. Parrack Diversity Excellence Award from the Federation of Houston Professional Women in September 2021.
-The award recognizes Memorial Hermann’s robust efforts to promote equity, diversity and inclusion along with our ongoing work to create a more inclusive environment for both our workforce and our community.
+The award recognizes Memorial Hermann’s robust commitments to promote equity, diversity and inclusion along with our ongoing work to create a more inclusive environment for both our workforce and our community.

-Memorial Hermann Community Benefit Corporation has been recognized by many different groups and associations for its innovative efforts to address the issue of healthcare access for the underserved and uninsured.
+Memorial Hermann Community Benefit Corporation has been recognized by many different groups and associations for its innovative commitments to address the issue of healthcare access for the underserved and uninsured.
 Click here to learn more about the Memorial Hermann Community Benefit Corporation’s numerous awards.

 Memorial Hermann is also proud to be part of the Greater Houston Partnership’s One Houston Together initiative to make Houston “America’s most inclusive and open city.”
 Our system has pledged to adhere to the initiative’s Racial Equality Principles, using them as a framework as we work to reform systems of bias, strengthen underserved communities, advocate for inclusion and remove barriers to achievement.
 As one of Houston’s largest employers, Memorial Hermann is proud to be part of the Houston business community’s collective commitment to racial equity and inclusion.